JLeseur/DU-UAV-Underwater-Submersible/README.md

 4. The updateState() function maps receiver input to system states, prioritizing certain movements.
 5. The loop() function continuously updates the system state based on input and executes corresponding actions.
 Additional functions handle motor control and provide diagnostic information through serial communication.

+* Based on system weight distribution, it is encouraged to not use the backwards mapping as the system will tend to dive under the water and lose connection *

+## IMUTurnCorrection.ino
+This code utilizes the MPU6050 sensor and DMP (Digital Motion Processor) to implement turn correction functionality.
+It includes initialization of the MPU6050 sensor, calibration, and configuration of the DMP.
+The main loop continuously monitors sensor data, calculates Euler angles, and adjusts motor outputs accordingly for turn correction.
+The Forward() function evaluates the yaw angle and adjusts servo motor signals to correct deviations from the desired heading.
+Additionally, it incorporates interrupt handling for sensor data availability and LED blinking to indicate activity.
+Overall, this code provides real-time correction based on sensor readings to maintain a specified orientation.